omkar-here/Groww_Assignment/README.md

 - **White Labeling**: Incorporating a White Labeling feature to allow customization of the application's theme according to different brands could enhance its adaptability and appeal to a wider audience.

-- **Performance Optimization**: Further optimization of code and assets could improve the application's performance, especially on slower networks or devices.

 - **Accessibility**: Enhancing accessibility features, such as screen reader compatibility and keyboard navigation, would ensure a more inclusive user experience.